blumenthal/ubx_robotscenegraph/doc/manual.md

 ### With Mediator using Zyre (*recommended*)

 The Communication [Mediator](https://github.com/maccradar/sherpa-com-mediator) is responsible for managing the fragility of the network between the different robots.
 Every robot has one Mediator.
-All involved Madiators excange messages and depending on the message types they will be forwarded to a particular robot.
-A more detailed dectription of it inner workings can be found [here](https://github.com/maccradar/sherpa-com-mediator/blob/master/doc/msg.md).
+All involved Madiators exchange messages and depending on the message types they will be forwarded to a particular robot.
+A more detailed description of it inner workings can be found [here](https://github.com/maccradar/sherpa-com-mediator/blob/master/doc/msg.md).
 The Zyre with Gossip discovery is used for interfacing to all local components on a robot including the SWM.
 In this setup the Mediator takes the role of a Gossip "master", thus it binds the communication socket.

 The usage of the Mediator has a some advantages over the above setups:

 1. It handles the network fragility e.g. by monitoring if a message was received by another robot.
 2. It binds the socket for the Zyre network.
-So the SWM does not need to care about wich SWM has to bind.
+So the SWM does not need to care about which SWM has to bind.
 3. It seperates local and global networks.
 E.g. if a client sends a query to the local network only the local SWM will answer.
    In case of a global network multiple SWMs might answer.